CodeSnaps/codesnaps-site-generator/README.md

 ```

 **NB**: this does not run your remote Supabase project, but a local instance
 using Docker.
 This is useful for development and testing.

 For production,
 you will need to copy your remote instance keys, and push the database
 migrations to your remote instance.

 My recommendation is to use the local instance for development, and the
 production instance when you're ready to deploy.
 Please set up the local
 instance first before attempting to use the production instance.

+If you are planning to deploy Supabase to production right away, [please ensure you read this guide by Supabase first](https://supabase.com/docs/guides/cli/local-development#link-your-project).

 #### Adding the Supabase Keys to the Environment Variables